Water and Wastewater Treatment by Membraflow

 - Sustainably clean

-Water treatment is a central component for functioning processes in Industry and municipalities.
-Whether as clean drinking water, as process water in production or in the treatment of waste water.
-Reliable solutions are required everywhere that Efficiency and sustainability with each other.
-However, the requirements are constantly increasing: stricter legal requirements, fluctuating water qualities and high loads pose major challenges for companies and plant operators.
+Water treatment is a core component of efficient and reliable processes in industry and municipal infrastructure.
+Whether for the supply of clean drinking water, as process water in manufacturing, or in wastewater treatment, dependable solutions that combine efficiency with sustainability are essential.
+However, the demands on water and wastewater treatment systems are steadily increasing.
+Stricter regulatory requirements, fluctuating water quality and high pollutant loads present significant challenges for companies and plant operators.

-This is precisely where conventional processes often reach their limits.
-High chemical and energy consumption, short filter service lives or unsafe operation with heavily contaminated water lead to rising costs and additional work.
-The result: rising operating costs, high maintenance costs and a burden on the environment and resources.
+Conventional treatment methods often reach their limits in these conditions.
+High chemical and energy consumption, short filter service lives, and unstable operation when handling heavily contaminated water lead to rising costs and additional operational complexity.
+The result is increased operating expenses, intensive maintenance requirements, and a growing burden on the environment and natural resources.

 - Robust & durable: Ceramic materials (Al₂O₃, ZrO₂, SiC) are resistant to temperature, chemicals and mechanical stress.